xToshiro/air-quality-monitor/README.md

 - RTC DS1307 Clock: Used to timestamp data collection.
 - DS18B20 Temperature Sensor: Measures ambient temperature.

 Data collected by the sensors is processed, and averages are calculated over a data collection period (typically 30 seconds, but customizable).
-Subsequently, the data is sent to Google Firebase Firestore via a Wi-Fi connection.
+Subsequently, the data is sent to Google Firebase Firestore using Wi-Fi connection.

 ## Used Libraries